methodphoto/mincc/data/1982/1982-leyhill.md

 title: "Leyhill v The Min"
 gameLocation: "Leyhill"
 gameDate: "12/06/1982"
+shortReport: "Leyhill batted first and scored 175 all out.
+The Min replied with 82 all out"
 result: "Leyhill won by 93 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Leyhill batted first and scored 175 all out.
-The Min replied with 82 all out

-Result: {result}

 ## Leyhill Innings